 Hi there!
 Remember me?

-After a very long break (I let my condition get the better of me, I admit; but about that later, perhaps) I am back with a few posts in mind (and in progress)!
+After a break, I am back with a few posts in mind (and in progress)!
 May has been quite a hectic month for me: with three birthday celebrations to plan and prepare, I was very busy.
 I love organizing little themed birthday parties and making them very personal.
 I always try to remember people’s likes and interests (be it a film, food, culture, activity, music, art, etc), even if they are mentioned in passing.
 If I like someone I meet, I immediately create a mental list of gift ideas for that person – researching, finding, and getting/making gifts is one of my biggest hobbies!